Frequently Asked Questions

 When is the last day to sign up for a summer program?

-The last day to sign up for a FYP summer program is May 15, 2017.
+The last day to sign up for a FYP summer program is May 15, 2018.
 It is important to sign up for a summer program as soon as you make the commitment to attend WVU-Morgantown.
-Please note that Adventure WV programs fill up quickly and there is limited space in both Early Start and Math Boot Camp.
-If Adventure WV fills, we guarantee your enrollment in either Math Boot Camp or Early Start.
+Please note that Adventure WV programs fill up quickly.

-To confirm your FYP admissions, you must register for a summer option FYP F17 Summer Registration Link and register to attend a New Student Orientation session.
-We highly encourage you to sign up for one of our “early bird” NSO sessions scheduled on April 21 or April 24, 2017.
-You will be the first student to register for courses Fall 2017 term and to confirm your summer program.
+To confirm your FYP admissions, you must register for a Adventure WV trip and attend New Student Orientation.
+Summer Registration Link and register to attend a New Student Orientation session.
+We highly encourage you to sign up for one of our “early bird” NSO sessions scheduled in April 2018.
+You will be the first student to register for courses Fall 2018 term and to confirm your summer program.
 Just think, you will be able to register for courses before the 5,500 first-time freshmen arrive on campus!